DavidQL/ember-blog-client/Readme.md

 Feel free to add them at your discretion.

+## Images

+The application is currently configured to look at the app/images directory for images.
+Each time a file is added or a release is run, these images will be copied into the /debug/images and /release/images directories.

 ## QUnit

 This project includes a basic testing infrastructure.
 All tests should be located in the **/tests** directory.
 The project already **includes an example test**.